 USING HINT /*+ max_concurrent(10) */;

-The MONITOR hint enables SQL Plan Monitor to capture and record the execution plans of queries.
-You can use the MONITOR hint to record the execution process of a query in SQL Plan Monitor.
+MONITOR Hint enables capturing the execution process of the query in the SQL Plan Monitor.
+You can use MONITOR Hint to record the execution process of the query in the SQL Plan Monitor.

-OceanBase Database does not record the execution process of a query that does not use the MONITOR hint in SQL Plan Monitor.
+If parallel execution is not enabled for the query, OceanBase Database does not record the execution process of the query in the SQL Plan Monitor.

-For more information about SQL Plan Monitor, see the Real-time SQL plan monitor section in Real-time execution plan display.
+For more information about the SQL Plan Monitor, see the Real-time SQL Plan Monitor section in Display real-time execution plans.

 Syntax